MartijnHoekstra2/IT-Handbook-guide2/Cloud/Azure Monitor.md

   * Diagnostic infrastructre logs
   * IIS logs

 This will put this information in a storage account and access that information through the console.

-This can be found at: Diagnostics settings
+You can see if the agent is installed by verifying this at the Diagnostics settings.
+This will also be the place where you can find the information back from the above named monitoring options.